ketarketir/sveltekit-ws/README.md

 ### Vercel / Cloudflare / Netlify

-WebSocket tidak support di serverless platforms.
-Gunakan adapter-node dengan VPS/dedicated server.
+WebSocket is not supported in serverless platforms.
+Use adapter-node with VPS/dedicated server.

 ### Docker